vrenjith/autoanswer/README.md

 ## Usage

 ### Method 1: Extension Icon
-1. Click the AutoAnswer icon in the Chrome toolbar
+1. Click the ScreenReader icon in the Chrome toolbar
 2. A popup will appear in the top-right corner of the page

 ### Method 2: Keyboard Shortcut